 In order to assess if the open reading frames (ORFs) present within the insert and spanning the junction sites give rise to any safety issues, their putative translation products were compared to appropriate databases for similarities to known allergens and toxins by using suitable algorithms.
 There were no significant hits with known toxins.
 By using an 80-amino-acid sliding window approach, a 35 % sequence identity was found within the newly expressed protein ALS with a Davidiella tassiana protein (see section 3.3.2.2).
-By using the same approach, identity of over 35 % was found with allergen 'Amb a 4' from common ragweed Ambrosia artemisiifolia for ORF 5.242 within the insert.
-The putative translation product of ORF 5.242 is a 110-amino-acid sequence, generated from the reverse strand of the als gene cassette.
-Considering that ORF 5.242 is not in the codon frame intended to be expressed and does not include an ATG start codon, the likelihood that it is both transcribed and translated in carnation IFD-25958-3 is negligible.
+By using the same approach, identity of over 35 % was found with allergen 'Amb a 4' from common ragweed Ambrosia artemisiifolia for ORF 5.211 within the insert.
+The putative translation product of ORF 5.211 is a 110-amino-acid sequence, generated from the reverse strand.
+The sequence corresponds to a section of the als gene encoded by the forward strand of the als gene cassette.
+Considering that ORF 5.211 is not in the codon frame intended to be expressed and does not include an ATG start codon, the likelihood that it is both transcribed and translated in carnation IFD-26407-2 is negligible.
 Furthermore, northern blot analysis did not reveal any other bands than the one expected for als.
-Searches of eight contiguous amino acids showed identity to a subtilisin protease allergen in Bacillus licheniformis for ORF 4.148 within the insert, putatively encoding a 25-amino-acid peptide.
-Considering that ORF 4.148 is not on the DNA strand of the insert intended to be transcribed and does not include an ATG, the likelihood that it is both transcribed and translated in carnation IFD-25958-3 is negligible.
+Searches of eight contiguous amino acids showed identity to a subtilisin protease allergen in Bacillus licheniformis for ORF 6.114 within the insert, putatively encoding a 25-amino-acid peptide.
+Considering that ORF 6.114 is not on the DNA strand of the insert intended to be transcribed and does not include an ATG, the likelihood that it is both transcribed and translated in carnation IFD-26407-2 is negligible.